darkroam/leetcode/README.md

 # leetcode
-try to solve all lthe eecode problems.
+try to solve all the leetcode problems.